zootedme/zootedme.github.io/_posts/2021-07-21-top-6-best-nft-games-to-earn-money.md

 ![Top 6 Best NFT Games To Earn Money - Gods Unchained](/assets/images/gods-unchained.jpg)

-Another blockchain game that allows players to earn cryptocurrency.
+A blockchain game that allows players to earn cryptocurrency.
 This Ethereum-based game allows aficionados of the fabled game to acquire digital cards and battle other players.

 A total of $2.4 million was raised from a number of investors.
-This includes Coinbase Ventures, which received money in its first round in 2018.
+This includes Coinbase Ventures, which received the money in its first round in 2018.
 By the end of 2019, the game had produced almost $4 million in revenue from the sale of four million collecting cards.
 Try [Gods Unchained](https://godsunchained.com/)

 <br/><br/>